danb0b/danb0b.github.io/content/notebook/ubuntu-setup/99-lock-down-ubuntu.md

 1. ensure .ssh, keys folders have the right permissions
 1. remove plaintext passwords from all .config files
 1. make sure cloud connections require password to start and do not start automatically
-1. encrypt all important configurations
+1. encrypt all important configurations (eg rclone, syncthing, etc)
-    * rclone
-    * syncthing
 1. remove credential files from all samba configs
 1. make normal user accts for any guests
 1. disable remembering passwords in